What can my child do on their own, if only I let them?

 The space I was MOST excited about was obviously this kitchen.
 I first saw it being used in a practical way by Laura on TikTok (who shares all about her life with her two boys).
 I was so inspired but then spent hours researching different methods and products to find the easiest way to renovate (because I'm not a crafty person) and the most practical items to stock it with, which I will dive into in this post.

-All products linked are commissionable which means I will make a small percentage if your purchase through my link at no extra cost to you.
+All products linked are commissionable, which means I will make a small percentage of your purchase through my link at no extra cost to you.

 In this Post;